Peter Winkler

-Peter Mann Winkler is a research mathematician, author of more than 125 research papers in mathematics and patent holder in a broad range of applications, ranging from cryptography to marine navigation.
+Peter Mann Winkler is a research mathematician, author of books on mathematical puzzles and of more than 130 research papers in mathematics and patent holder in a broad range of applications, ranging from cryptography to marine navigation.
 His research areas include discrete mathematics, theory of computation and probability theory.

-He is currently a professor of mathematics and computer science at Dartmouth College.
+He is currently the William Morrill Professor of Mathematics and Computer Science at Dartmouth College.

+Education and career

 Peter Winkler studied mathematics at Harvard University and later received his PhD in 1975 from Yale University under the supervision of Angus McIntyre.
 He has also served as an assistant professor at Stanford, full professor and chair at Emory and as a mathematics research director at Bell Labs and Lucent Technologies.
 He was visiting professor at the Technische Universität Darmstadt.